Please note that Simmons is continually working to update our resources as new information becomes available.

 - You have not and will not receive another loan under PPP.

-- Documentation that verifies the number of full-time equivalent employees on payroll and the dollar amounts of payroll costs, covered mortgage interest payments, covered rent payments and covered utilities for the eight weeks after receiving this loan.
+- Documentation that verifies the number of full-time equivalent employees on payroll and the dollar amounts of payroll costs, covered mortgage interest payments, covered rent payments and covered utilities for the loan forgiveness period.

 - Loan forgiveness will be provided for the sum of documented payroll costs, covered mortgage interest payments, covered rent payments and covered utilities.
-Due to likely high subscription, it is anticipated that not more than 25% of the forgiven amount may be for non-payroll costs.
+Not more than 40% of the forgiven amount may be used for nonpayroll costs.

 - All the information you provided in your application and in all supporting documents and forms is true and accurate.
 Knowingly making a false statement to get a loan under this program is punishable by law.

-- You acknowledge that Simmons Bank will calculate the eligible loan amount using the tax documents you submitted.
+- You acknowledge that you are responsible for the calculation of the eligible loan amount and Simmons Bank will review the calculation using the documents you submitted.
 You affirm that the tax documents are identical to those you submitted to the IRS.
 You also understand, acknowledge and agree that Simmons Bank can share the tax information with the SBA’s authorized representatives, including authorized representatives of the SBA Office of Inspector General, for the purpose of compliance with SBA Loan Program Requirements and all SBA reviews.